otichibueze/Continuous_Control_Project/README.md

 In the second version of the project environment, there are 20 identical copies of the agent.
 It has been shown that having multiple copies of the same agent [sharing experience can accelerate learning](https://ai.googleblog.com/2016/10/how-robots-can-acquire-new-skills-from.html), and you'll discover this for yourself when solving the project!

 ### Run Experiments
-_Single Agent_
-Enviroment Solved in 571 episodes with an average score +35.00 over 100 episodes for single agent environment.
+Single Agent enviroment Solved in 571 episodes with an average score +35.00 over 100 episodes.
 ![alt text](https://github.com/otichibueze/p2_continuous_control_project/blob/master/single.png)

-_Multiple Agents_
-Enviroment Solved in 108 episodes with an average score of +35.27 over 100 episodes for multiple agent enviroment.
+Multiple agents enviroment Solved in 108 episodes with an average score of +35.27 over 100 episodes
 ![alt text](https://github.com/otichibueze/p2_continuous_control_project/blob/master/multi.png)